The first three films in the sprawling Stephen King-based franchise get the Blu-ray treatment in a boxset to be approached with caution.

 Sadly, after the gains of their great Evilspeak disc, 88’s technical apathy towards the Children of the Corn flicks is what forces yours truly to consider this set as something to be approached with caution.
 A lack of overt digital faffing is always commendable but, it seems, 88 have made no attempts at all to further spruce up their 1.78:1-presented scans.
 Aesthetically, they’re the very definition of perfunctory.
 Sound, meanwhile, comes via a trio of LPCM 2.0 stereo tracks.
 Children of the Corn and The Final Sacrifice’s mixes are dynamic enough, but Urban Harvest‘s is worryingly ill-balanced on occasion.

-THE CHILDREN OF THE CORN TRILOGY is out now via 88 Films
+THE CHILDREN OF THE CORN TRILOGY is out on UK Blu-ray now via 88 Films

 Follow Matty on Twitter @mattybudrewicz